kuujo/vertigo-js/README.md

 (See `net.kuujo.vertigo.cluster.Cluster` and `net.kuujo.vertigo.cluster.ClusterManager`)

 When Vertigo begins deploying a network, it first determines the current cluster scope.
-If the current Vert.x instance is a member of a Xync-based Vert.x cluster, Vertigo will attempt to deploy the network across the cluster.
-This behavior can be configured in the network configuration.
+If the current Vert.x instance is a Hazelcast clustered instance, Vertigo will perform all coordination through the Hazelcast cluster.
+Once the cluster scope is determined, Vertigo will check the cluster's shard data structures to determine whether the network is already deployed.
+If the network is already deployed then Vertigo will load the network's cluster scope - which may differ from the actual cluster scope - and deploy the network's manager.
+Actual component deployments are performed by the manager.

-Once the cluster scope has been determined, Vertigo will check the cluster (e.g. `SharedData` or Xync) to determine whether the network is already deployed.
-If the network has not been deployed (a deployment with the ID of the netowrk name is not deployed) then Vertigo simply deploys a new `NetworkManager` verticle to manage the network.
-Actual component deployments are performed within the network manager through the coordination system.
 For more information on the network manager and coordination see [how vertigo coordinates networks](#how-vertigo-coordinates-networks).

 ### How Vertigo coordinates networks
 Vertigo uses a very unique and flexible system for coordinating network deployment, startup, and configuration.
 The Vertigo coordination system is built on a distributed observer implementation.
 Vertigo will always use the highest cluster scope available for coordination.
-That is, if the current Vert.x cluster is a Xync cluster then Vertigo will use the Xync cluster for coordination.
+That is, if the current Vert.x cluster is a Hazelcast cluster then Vertigo will use Hazelcast for coordination.
 This ensures that Vertigo can coordinate all networks within a cluster, even if they are deployed as local networks.

-The distributed observer pattern is implemented as map events for both Vert.x `SharedData` and Xync's Hazelcast-based maps.
+The distributed observer pattern is implemented as map events for both Vert.x `SharedData` and Hazelcast-based maps.
 Events for any given key in a Vertigo cluster can be watched by simply registering an event bus address to which to send events.
 The Vertigo `NetworkManager` and components both use this mechanism for coordination with one another.